Logistics Compliance: How to Manage Freight Process Risk with TMS

 What Is Logistics Compliance?

 Managing supply chain operations efficiently and complying with the ever-changing evolution of supply chain processes requires visibility and transparency.
 Teams not only need access to data and information.
-They must also be able to apply it to a rapidly evolving environment.
+They must also be able to apply logistics data to manage risk in a rapidly evolving environment.

 The ultimate goal of compliance in supply chain logistics management is overcoming freight risk.
 In this context, the risk is a failure to live up to all process requirements for executing a load.
 Without a robust governance structure within the systems of record, that’s an impractical goal.